Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2021-12-14

 Yoast SEO 17.8 is out now and ready for you to download.
 In this release, we fix a number of bugs and added a few enhancements for you to enjoy!
-Read more about what's new in Yoast SEO 17.8 in [https://yoa.st/release-17-8](our release post in English) or [https://yoa.st/release-17-8-spanish](our release post in Spanish)!
+Read more about what's new in Yoast SEO 17.8 in [our release post in English](https://yoa.st/release-17-8) or [our release post in Spanish](https://yoa.st/release-17-8-spanish)!

 #### Enhancements